Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 ## Future Scope

-* Currently this RFC makes no consideration for whatever extra abilities may be needed when the `feature-class` branch is introduced.
+* Currently this PPC makes no consideration for whatever extra abilities may be needed when the `feature-class` branch is introduced.
 It is expected that additional abilities will be wanted that can operate on classes and members of them (fields, methods, etc...).
 An insipration can be taken from `Object::Pad::MOP::Class` and related.

 * A tangentially-related topic is that of extended API/semantics for declarative attributes.
 The existing Perl attributes on variables and subroutines are nowhere near as powerful as the ones that will eventually be required by `feature-class` and are already implemented by `Object::Pad`.
 Whatever extensions are added to core perl to eventually support this will likely have meta-programming accessor methods associated with these object instances too.